 ANI operates intercontinental flights to a naturally formed ice runway in the Ellsworth Mountains, West Antarctica.
 Flights from Punta Arenas, Chile, to Antarctica are by heavy transport aircraft with a payload of up to 17 tonne.
 Within Antarctica, all flights are by twin engine, ski equipped aircraft.
-ALE always has a minimum of two ski aircraft in Antarctica to provide complete self-sufficiency for normal operations and for emergency response.
+ANI always has a minimum of two ski aircraft in Antarctica to provide complete self-sufficiency for normal operations and for emergency response.

 Ilyushin IL-76TD (Ilyushin)